-Megan McPherson is a practicing artist and researcher and has taught in the university art studio since 1996.
+Megan McPherson is a practising artist and researcher and has taught in the university art studio since 1996.

-Her research work in the university since 2010 has included a number of studies that have investigated peer learning and peer assessment in the creative industries, elearning approaches in the university studio, and professional development for teaching in new generation learning spaces.
-Megan is currently working on a number of research projects that are investigating academic identities and practices through and with artifacts and texts.
+Her research work in the university since 2010 has included a number of studies that have investigated peer learning and peer assessment in the creative industries, e-learning approaches in the university studio, and professional development for teaching in new generation learning spaces.
+Megan is currently working on a number of research projects that are investigating academic identities and practices through and with artefacts and texts.